vinefeeder/VineFeeder/README.md

 **Contributing**

 Contributors are welcomed to add services to front-end those services provided by Devine - see above.
-Presently six UK services are fully configured; contributions for other services welcome.
+Presently six UK services and New Zealand's TVNZ are fully configured; contributions for other services welcome.
 .

 Images